Back in the early 1990s here in England, Noel Edmunds introduced a giant pink anarchist onto the set of his TV show Noel Edmund’s House Party.

 More recently, journalists for The Independent and The Guardian have, in a state of dazed bemusement, questioned how the craze came about.

-Why did the character became a massive hit immediately?
+Why did the character become a massive hit immediately?
 Just like Crazy Frog did a decade ago, along with that Gangnam Style thing a couple of years back.

 They come out of nowhere, then everyone is astonished at the genius, then people begin to realise they’re annoying.